Rules and Ethics

 3. Each athlete will be required to bring their own water bottle, not touch or use other's water bottles, with their name clearly marked.

-7. Athletes will wear a mask during the entire time he or she is in the facility (on and off the ice at all times)
+4. Athletes are encouraged to wear a mask during the entire time he or she is in the facility (on and off the ice at all times) if unvaccinated.

-11. All staff and spectators will be required to wear a mask at all times.
+5. All staff and spectators not vaccinated will be required to wear a mask at all times.

 COVID RETURN TO PLAY